rk2900/DRSA/README.md

 | drsa.**zip** | b63c53559f58e6afa62c121b0dd1997d  | 2.6 GB |

 #### Data specification
+We have three datasets and each of them contains `.yzbx.txt`, `featureindex.txt` and `.log.txt`.
+We created the first data file `.log.txt` from the raw data of the original data source (please refer to our paper).
+Then we made feature engineering according to the created feature dictionary `featindex.txt`.
+The corresponding feature engineered data are in `.yzbx.txt`.

+If you need to reproduce the experiemtns, you may run over `.yzbx.txt`.
+If you want to dive deep and explain the observations of experiments, you would need to look into the the other files like `.log.txt` and `featindex.txt`.

-Each line is a sample containing the "`yztx`" data, the information is splitted by `SPACE`.
+In `yzbx.txt` file, each line is a sample containing the "`yztx`" data (here we use `t` and `b` exchangably), the information is splitted by `SPACE`.
 Here `z` is the true event time, `t` is the observation time and `x` is the list of features (multi-hot encoded as `feat_id:1`).
 In the experiment, we only use `ztx` data.
 Note that, for the uncensored data, `z <= t`, while for the censored data, `z > t`.